Discontinuous Galerkin method

 In applied mathematics, discontinuous Galerkin methods (DG methods) form a class of numerical methods for solving differential equations.
 They combine features of the finite element and the finite volume framework and have been successfully applied to hyperbolic, elliptic, parabolic and mixed form problems arising from a wide range of applications.
 DG methods have in particular received considerable interest for problems with a dominant first-order part, e.g. in electrodynamics, fluid mechanics and plasma physics.
+Indeed, the solutions of such problems may involve strong gradients (and even discontinuities) so that classical finite element methods fail, while finite volume methods are restricted to low order approximations.

 Discontinuous Galerkin methods were first proposed and analyzed in the early 1970s as a technique to numerically solve partial differential equations.
 In 1973 Reed and Hill introduced a DG method to solve the hyperbolic neutron transport equation.

 The origin of the DG method for elliptic problems cannot be traced back to a single publication as features such as jump penalization in the modern sense were developed gradually.
 However, among the early influential contributors were Babuška, J.-L. Lions, Joachim Nitsche and Miloš Zlámal.
 DG methods for elliptic problems were already developed in a paper by Garth Baker in the setting of 4th order equations in 1977.
 A more complete account of the historical development and an introduction to DG methods for elliptic problems is given in a publication by Arnold, Brezzi, Cockburn and Marini.
 A number of research directions and challenges on DG methods are collected in the proceedings volume edited by Cockburn, Karniadakis and Shu.